networkf/network.github.io/index.md

 <a href="https://network.com.de/core">Network Core</a>
 <br>
-Learn about the team that is building the network
+Learn about the core team and stakeholders.

 <a href="https://network.com.de/dev">Network Development</a>
 <br>